-- 1. If chemical hazards have been identified through the label and/or Material Safety Data Sheet (MSDS), located in the school office, contact administration and proceed with cleanup. - 2.
+- 1. If chemical hazards have been identified through the label and/or Material Safety Data Sheet (MSDS), black binder located in Mr. Dykstra's office, contact administration and proceed with cleanup.
+(An MSDS computer disk is available in the Business Office.) - 2.
 Keep students and staff away from spill. - 3.
 Only attempt clean-up if proper protective equipment is available. - 4.
 If spill is too large to handle, contact office.

-- 1. If spill is too large for staff to adequately handle, call 911 for Hazardous Materials Spill Team. - 2.
+- 1. If spill is too large for staff to adequately handle, call 911 for the Hazardous Materials Spill Team. - 2.
 Notify the Valley Fourth Memorial Church Office - 3.
-If students or staff are injured, send copy of chemical's MSDS along with victim to the hospital. - 4.
-If chemical spill is severe, initiate building evacuation. - 5.
-File incident report.
+If students or staff is injured, send copy of chemical's MSDS and The Oaks Release Form along with the victim to the hospital. - 4.
+If chemical spill is severe, initiate building evacuation.